Canary deployments in OpenShift Service Mesh

 When introducing new versions of a service, it is often desirable to shift a controlled percentage of user traffic to a newer version of the service in the process of phasing out the older version.
 This technique is called a canary deployment.

-In this blog post we will analyse the Canary Deployments and how could be implemented in our Service Mesh.
+In this blog post we will analyse Canary Deployments and how they can be implemented in our Service Mesh.

 NOTE: this blog post is supported by the istio-files repository located in my personal Github